 Bullying is not tolerated by the District, and any student or parent of a student who believes that the student or another student has experienced bullying or that a student has engaged in bullying is encouraged to immediately report the incident.
 Retaliation against anyone involved in the reporting process is a violation of District policy and is prohibited.
 Students or parents may report an alleged incident of bullying, orally or in writing, to a teacher, school counselor, principal, or other District employee.

 Students or parents may contact the District to obtain an Incident Report Form that may be used to submit the report.
 Reports may also be made via a web link or via the Safe2SpeakUp app.
 A student may report the incident anonymously.

-Please note that after submission of the complaint to the district employee, the district may assign the report to a campus administrator to follow up on the submitted report and any other important matters pertaining to the report.
+Please note that after submission of the report to the District employee, the District will notify the parent of the alleged victim and the parent of the alleged bully.
+The District may assign the report to a campus administrator to follow up on the submitted report and any other important matters pertaining to the report.
 We encourage you to communicate with your designated campus administrator during this time.

 More information about the district’s bullying policy can be found in the campus administration office or in policies FFI(LEGAL) and FFI(LOCAL).

 - Positive Friendship Skills

 - Dealing with Bullying